Your stay has a positive impact: thank you

 Origins of the program

-Prior to the program, the locals were largely dependant on working with foreign, illegal fishing boats to make a living.
+Prior to the program, the locals were largely dependent on working with foreign, illegal fishing boats to make a living.
 In the area around Wakatobi, this kind of fishing still occurs (limited however by our patrols) by boats from other areas of Indonesia or other countries.
 These boats are owned and crewed by people who don’t consider the pressure they are putting on the marine-life.
 The owners don’t pay local taxes, the crew doesn’t care where they throw anchor or deplete marine resources.
 In the end, locals get very little gain from this kind of activity.

 But there is no way that anyone with a sustainability agenda could have marched in and simply told the locals to not walk on the reefs and stop supporting the foreign fishermen, as these activities provided part of their living.
 Instead, what was needed was an alternative source of income whereby people could choose whether they wished to preserve or destroy.
 We believed, and still do, that the best and most sustainable alternative is to create employment and education opportunities through responsible, conservation-linked tourism.